contino/flight-controller/infrastructure/gcp/README.md

 - Authenticate to Google Cloud and set the correct project using `gcloud config set project $MY_PROJECT_ID`
 - Synth, plan and deploy both infra & Grafana Dashboard.
-  - `make build`
+  - `make gcp-synth`
-  - `make plan`
+  - `make gcp-plan-all`
-  - `make deploy`
+  - `make gcp-deploy-all`

 ### Make Commands

+- `make gcp-build-dependencies` install gcp build dependencies
-- `make clean` remove the cdktf.out file.
+- `make gcp-build-image` build the docker image for cloud run
-- `make synth-gcp` cdktf synth the core GCP infrastructure
+- `make gcp-synth` cdktf synth the all the stacks
-- `make synth-gcp-grafana` cdktf synth the grafana infrastructure
+- `make gcp-plan-base` cdktf plan the base stack
-- `make plan-gcp` cdktf plan the core GCP infrastructure
+- `make gcp-plan-core` cdktf plan the core stack
-- `make plan-gcp-grafana` cdktf plan the grafana infrastructure
+- `make gcp-plan-grafana` cdktf plan the grafana stack
-- `make plan-gcpstack` cdktf both base and main stacks for GCP infrastructure
+- `make gcp-plan-all` cdktf plan all stacks
-- `make deploy-base-gcp` deploy base GCP infrastructure
+- `make gcp-deploy-base` cdktf deploy the base stack
-- `make build-image` build, tag and push docker image to artifact registry
+- `make gcp-deploy-core` cdktf deploy the core_stack
+- `make gcp-deploy-grafana` cdktf deploy the grafana stack
-- `make deploy-main-gcp` deploy main GCP infrastructure
+- `make gcp-deploy-all` cdktf deploy all stacks
+- `make gcp-destroy-base` cdktf destroy the base stack
+- `make gcp-destroy-core` cdktf destroy core stack
+- `make gcp-destroy-grafana` cdktf destroy grafana stack
+- `make gcp-destroy-all` cdktf destroy all stacks

 ### Configure Grafana

-WHilst writing this, running Grafana with Identiy-Aware Proxy is work in progress due to Cognizant ingetation.
+WHilst writing this, running Grafana with Identiy-Aware Proxy is work in progress due to Cognizant integration.
 Therefore, accessing Grafana from the Cloud Run is not possible.

 As a workaround, it is recommended to run the Grafana container locally using the below image on `PORT: 3000`:
 `mirror.gcr.io/grafana/grafana:latest`